All right, this is computer forensics file formats. Why, you should be using a f F four.

 This is how we actually do it every day.

 All right.
-So Atlantic Data forensics found in 2007 headquartered Elkridge, Maryland, where a computer with a computer forensics for civil and criminal litigation.
-Lots of cases.
-We also do e discovery for law firms.
+So Atlantic Data Forensics, founded in 2007 headquartered Elkridge, Maryland, where a computer with a computer, forensics for civil and criminal litigation.
+Lots of cases We also do e discovery for law firms.
 That's large scale litigation.
 400 mailboxes, a time type thing.
 Stuff like this

-24 hour day Incident response service is our clients out there.
+24 hour day incident response services.
+Our clients out there

-right.
-Prerequisites to do for today's class again?
-Pretty darn simple.
+right prerequisites to for today's class again Pretty darn simple.
 Uh,

 course materials.
 You really don't need much of anything for this.
 We're not going to do any hands on at this point.
 So Internet connected computer always a good idea.
-There's some good good material out there, So we're gonna talk about Theo half of four format, but you're gonna want to take a look at the O S. D F con.
+Ah, there's some good good material out there.
+So we're gonna talk about thea half a four format, but you're gonna want to take a look at the O SDF con.
 That's the open source Digital forensics conference

-about F F four Good link there.
-There's the F F four dot org's Web site, where they talk about all the stuff and then, of course, they have these standards of recently ratified standard.
-But if if for protocol on Get Hub so good stuff to look at background reading, wiser fatty,
+about FF four.
+Good link There.
+There's the A f F four dot org's website, where they talk about all the stuff.
+And then, of course, they have these standards of recently ratified standard.
+But if for protocol on Get Hub, so good stuff to look at background reading wiser if yet

-Really recommend Doc Schatz's presentation.
+really recommend Doc Schatz is presentation.
 It's It's excellent,

 right?
 Target audience.
 We're talking about computer forensics professionals, obviously incident responders.
 Always good to know that stuff to information technology professionals.
 Because, of course, you could get called on to be making forensic images for something.
-And, of course, human resource is and legal professionals.
-Did you get yourself involved in that stuff, too?
+And, of course, human re sources and legal professionals.
+Did you get yourself involved in that stuff too long?

-A lot of inside investigations and things like this always helpful.
+A lot of inside investigations and things like this, so always helpful.

-All right, are learning objectives for today.
-We're gonna figure out what the heck is a f f for And why should we be interested in this as a forensic professional were to talk about some problems associated with common forensic file formats.
+All right, are learning objectives for today we're gonna figure out what the heck is a FF for and why she would be interested in this is, as a forensic professional were to talk about some problems associated with common forensic file formats.
 We'll talk about the advantages of a F F four, and we're also going to talk to a few tools that currently support F four.